Dav-dt/Dav-dt/README.md

 ###

-<p align="left">I'm David and I'm a computer science student interested
+<p align="left">I'm a computer science student interested
 in learning new programming languages!</p>